The Simon West Interview

 (Laughs) Oh yeah!

-And of course, the video for ‘Respectable’ won ‘Best Video’ at the 1987 Montreux IMMC Awards Gala (part of the Montreux Pop & Rock Festival, where the girls were also performing).
-Where you there to receive the award?
+And of course, the video for Respectable won ‘Best Video’ at the 1987 Montreux IMMC Awards Gala (part of the Montreux Pop & Rock Festival, where the girls were also performing).
+Were you there to receive the award?

 Wow, that would have been amazing!
-Why did you chose Milton Keynes as the setting?
+Why did you choose Milton Keynes as the setting?

 I know, and it was just by a couple of weeks.
 It’s such a shame that it didn’t happen. ’Cause Mel’s illness was kept confidential, we didn’t even know what had happened.
-We just heard that she couldn’t do it, that she was on tour and had had severe backache and I didn’t hear the exact details until much later.
-It was totally out of the blue and she was so young, I mean she was 21 and the most energetic person that you could imagine so there was absolutely no hint of anything like that and it was such a shock and such a tragedy.
+We just heard that she couldn’t do it, that she was on tour and had had severe backache, and I didn’t hear the exact details until much later.
+It was totally out of the blue and she was so young, I mean she was 21 and the most energetic person that you could imagine, so there was absolutely no hint of anything like that.
+It was such a shock and such a tragedy.

 Absolutely!
-Finally Simon.
-Notwithstanding how things ended, what are your strongest memories of working with Mel & Kim?
+Finally - notwithstanding how things ended, what is your lasting impression of Mel & Kim?

-What I remember most is two very raucous, really nice, fun, young girls who were having fun and giggling and laughing about it all and having a great time...
-I remember two sisters who obviously loved each other and were definitely older and younger, even though there’s not that much difference in age...
+What I remember most is two very raucous, really nice, fun, young girls who were having fun, and giggling and laughing about it all and having a great time...
+I remember two sisters who obviously loved each other and were definitely older and younger, even though there’s not that much difference in age.
 More than anything though, I just remember Mel’s laugh!
-I mean, the windows would rattle when Mel laughed!
-She had this huge laugh and she did find a lot of things funny (laughs).
+I mean, the windows would rattle when Mel laughed, and she did find a lot of things funny (laughs).
 So, that’s what I remember most.
-Mel's laugh was like... huge!
+Mel's laugh was.. huge!